jaihind213/r2d2-java/README.md

-To implement an interface to a message queue like kafka, you need to extend `AbstractMessenger` & implement the 'Messenger' interface then register it as an 'MessengerType' enum value.
+To implement an interface to a message queue like kafka, you need to extend `AbstractMessenger` & then register it as an 'MessengerType' enum value.

 refer to classes `ConsoleMessenger.java` & `MessengerType.java` for an example.